newbee2012/miniDL/README.md

   - ./miniDL -m ./model/mnist_model_define.json

 + How do I use trained model test an image (only supported in BMP format)?
-  - Modify the value of the "batch_size" field in the model definition JSON file to 1
-  - Modify the value of the "max_iter_count" field in the model definition JSON file to 1
   - Run a trained model by the param： "-i {image_path}"
   - For exsample:
   - cd ./examples/mnist